-The draft amended financial strategy that follows presents a solution to these challenges and outlines the key financial parameters and limits that the Council will operate within over the remaining nine years of the Long Term Plan (LTP).
+The amended financial strategy that follows presents a solution to these challenges and outlines the key financial parameters and limits that the Council will operate within over the remaining nine years of the Long Term Plan (LTP).

 In the period following the release of the LTP, Council staff have further updated all capital projects with better cost estimation and timing.
 In addition the timing of the overall programme has been smoothed to better reflect our ability to deliver.
-The net effect is a reduction of \$466 million over the first three years, (inclusive of the current year), but a minimal reduction in the programme of \$167 million over the original ten year plan.
+The net effect when combined with the under-delivery of the capital programme in the 2015/16 year is a reduction of \$620 million over the first three years of the original plan, but a reduction of \$131 million over the original ten year plan.
 This may place additional risk around some levels of service but we will address this through continually reassessing the priority of critical projects where circumstances allow.
 This is further addressed in section 2b, below.

-In addition we've incorporated the better than planned financial results in 2014/15, the insurance settlement, and a reduction in the estimated cost of SCIRT repairs, (partly offset by Cost Share Agreement changes).
+Other changes to the LTP include the better than planned financial results in 2014/15 and 2015/16, the insurance settlement, and a reduction in the estimated cost of SCIRT repairs, (partly offset by Cost Share Agreement changes). \$127 million of operational savings forecast to be found over the life of the plan from the Great for Christchurch project have been included.